fck-language/cflp/README.md

 ## Usage

 This crate provides the `rule!` macro to enable parsing context-free languages.
-The macro is quite powerful so we recommend you have a look at the [documentation](https://fck-language.com/cflp).
+The macro is quite powerful and can become complicated quickly, so we recommend you have a look at the [documentation](https://fck-language.github.io/cflp).

 the crate also provides the `Parser` trait and `Error` struct returned when the `Parser::parse` function encounters an error.